jopemachine-arvis/arvis/README.md

 `Hotkey` binds a specific key combination to a particular action.

-Arvis also supports double modifier key combinations (e.g. double cmd, double ctrl..)
+Arvis also supports "double" modifier key combinations (e.g. double cmd, double ctrl..)

 ### How to use plugin